 Blue False Indigo does very well in all sorts of inferior soil.

-Baptisia has a very deep tap root, allowing it to survive long dry periods but makes it a challenge to move.
+Baptisia has a very deep taproot, allowing it to survive long dry periods but making it a challenge to move.

 Grooming & Maintenance

 Once Baptisia is established, it will need little or no care.

 If you grow False Indigo in a shady location, the plant may stretch and become leggy, requiring the need for support.

 Deadhead flowers or shear the flowers back when blooming is complete.

 This will encourage more blossoms and also supports the plant to maintain a more attractive and rounded appearance after the flowers have gone.

 Some gardeners prefer to allow Blue Wild Indigo to go to seed because the seedpods are quite attractive.

 It’s best to allow your plant to reseed itself.